 The Learning Center

-Almaden Country Day School offers the first and only Orton-Gillingham-based K-8 integrated learning program in the South Bay Area for children with language-based learning differences.
+Almaden Country Day School offers the first and only Orton-Gillingham-based integrated learning program in the South Bay Area for children with language-based learning differences.
 Students are ACDS students who attend the TLC program within our school.

 The Learning Center Highlights